Understanding Solo Diving

 From 1950 to 1970

-As recreational diving became more accessible and ultimately boomed during the 1950’s, both training agencies and military organisations recognised that shared responsibility significantly reduced risk.
-Between 1950 and 1970, buddy systems rightfully became pivotal to mainstream diver education, especially as diving continued to be opened up to a broader public.
+As recreational diving became increasingly accessible and ultimately boomed during the 1950’s, both training agencies and military organisations recognised that shared responsibility significantly reduced risk.
+Between 1950 and 1970, buddy systems rightfully became pivotal to mainstream dive education, especially as scuba continued to be opened up to a broader public.
 During this period:

 Solo diving became discouraged